Books and Records Retention

 The SEC's communications-retention rule gives broker-dealers two acceptable ways to preserve electronic records:

 • Non-rewriteable, non-erasable (WORM) format: The original standard.
-Once written, the record cannot be modified or deleted; this is the "write once, read many" approach
+The firm must preserve the records exclusively in this non-rewriteable, non-erasable format; once written, the record cannot be modified or deleted, and this is the "write once, read many" approach

-• Audit-trail alternative: An electronic recordkeeping system that maintains verifiable audit trails for any record alterations.
+• Audit-trail alternative: An electronic recordkeeping system that maintains a complete, time-stamped audit trail capable of recreating the original record if it is later altered.
 This option reflects modern cloud-storage architectures that cannot easily implement true WORM

 Think of it this way: The rule originally required broker-dealers to store electronic records on hardware that could not be rewritten (literally write-once optical disks in the early days).
 The rule now accepts cloud storage with full audit trails as well, so long as the system can prove no record was tampered with.
-The designated-third-party requirement makes sure regulators can still get to the records even if the broker-dealer is uncooperative.
+The access requirement makes sure regulators can still get to the records even if the broker-dealer is uncooperative; it can be met by a senior executive of the firm or by an unaffiliated third party.

 Exam Tip: Gotchas